juanbrujo/mixins.less/README.md

 .gradient-vertical();
 --
-deals with those crappy prefixes:
+deals with those crappy prefixes and the filter for IE:

     @startColor: #1e5799, @endColor: #7db9e8

 .gradient-horizontal();
 --
-deals with those crappy prefixes:
+deals with those crappy prefixes and the filter for IE:

     @startColor: #1e5799, @endColor: #7db9e8